homeputers/ebal/README.md

 The Vite dev server binds to all interfaces so that Nginx can reach it within the Docker network.

+The MariaDB container is configured with `MARIADB_AUTO_UPGRADE=1` so it can start even if an older MySQL data directory already exists.
+If startup keeps failing, remove the `db-data` volume to initialize a fresh database.

 The Docker setup includes:
 - A multi-stage build process that compiles the React frontend and PHP backend
 - An Nginx service that serves static files and proxies API requests